-

 The reason the tenancy has ended.

-Any person or organisation connected to the tenancy registration, for example the landlord, the tenant, an agent or management company.
+Any person or organisation connected to the tenancy registration, for example the landlord, the tenant, the agent, or the management company.

 This is the flat or apartment number associated with the address of the rented dwelling.